tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 ## Treating doc as code

-One of the neat things about using a GitHub repository is that you treat the doc as code, editing it in a text editor, committing it to a repository, and packaging it up into the same area as the rest of the source code.
-Because it's in its own repository, technical writers can work in the documentation right alongside project code without getting merge conflicts.
+One of the neat things about using a GitHub repository is that you treat the [docs as code](pubapis_docs_as_code.html), editing it in a text editor, committing it to a repository, and packaging it up into the same area as the rest of the source code.
+Because the content resides in a separate repository, technical writers can work in the documentation right alongside project code without getting merge conflicts.

 {% include random_ad.html %}